kubefleet-dev/kubefleet-cookbook/approval-request-metric-collector/README.md

 - Check that the workload tracker name matches the update run name:
   - For ClusterStagedUpdateRun: ClusterStagedWorkloadTracker name must match
   - For StagedUpdateRun: StagedWorkloadTracker name and namespace must match
-- Verify workload tracker resources define correct health thresholds
+- Verify workloads in the tracker match those reporting metrics (name, namespace, and kind)
 - Verify MetricCollectorReports are being created on the hub
 - Review approval-request-controller logs for decision-making details